SpencerDawkins/media-hdr-wireless/draft-kaippallimalil-tsvwg-media-hdr-wireless.md

          Wireless Provider                           Applicaton Provider
     |------------------------|                           |-------------|

-Figure 1: Media Payload and Metadata in UDP Packet
 ~~~~~~~~
+{: #payload-and-metadata title="Media Payload and Metadata in UDP Packet"}

-Figure 1 outlines the scenario where a packet containing a media payload from a server (e.g., a media server or relay) is sent to a client (i.e., a wireless endpoint).
+{{payload-and-metadata}} outlines the scenario where a packet containing a media payload from a server (e.g., a media server or relay) is sent to a client (i.e., a wireless endpoint).
 Media metadata is carried along with the packet payload in UDP option MED.
 The Server in an Application Provider network sends media packets (UDP payload) and metadata (UDP option) to the Client (end-host) attached to Wireless Provider network.
 The Wireless Node is responsible for forwarding packets to the Client over the Wireless Network.
 The Wireless Node inspects metadata but does not alter the UDP option.
 The Client (UDP destination) may use timestamps for determining one way delay, received / dropped packets and other statistics that can be fed back to the Server.
 The Server may in turn adjust the sending rate and media quality (codec) based on the feedback.

-The Server and on-path Wireless Node that serves the Client (wireless endpoint) are in two networks that may belong to the same or different providers (Wireless Provider, Application Provider Figure 1).
+The Server and on-path Wireless Node that serves the Client (wireless endpoint) are in two networks that may belong to the same or different providers (Wireless Provider, Application Provider in {{payload-and-metadata}}).
 The Wireless Provider and Application Provider shares a trust relationship that allows entities in these networks to exchange media metadata.
 The media metadata is used only within the Wireless Provider and Application Provider.
 The wireless and application provider networks are part of a trusted domain (e.g., as outlined in {{?RFC8799}}).
 Public key and trust anchors within each provider network have the ability to perform operations to authorize, enroll, and manage nodes with specific policy and roles (i.e., Server, Wireless node, gateways) for managing media metadata handling in a secure manner.
 When the application (Server, UDP source) and wireless network are not directly connected, a secure overlay network with encryption MUST be used between the two domains.

-It is assumed here that the Server and Client in Figure 1 have completed signaling to setup the media session (e.g., using SDP, HTTP) prior to sending media packets.
+It is assumed here that the Server and Client in {{payload-and-metadata}} have completed signaling to setup the media session (e.g., using SDP, HTTP) prior to sending media packets.
 The UDP source (i.e., Server) is responsible for inserting relevant metadata based on the media content of the packet and using the metadata format specified in {{md-metadata}}.
 The metadata in the UDP option is inspected and used by the Wireless Node (e.g., a 3GPP UPF) to classify using metadata in the packet along with other network policies.
 The metadata and its transport is designed to be efficient in processing and byte overhead per packet.
 The metadata is expected to work with any UDP media transport including RTP, SRTP and QUIC.
 Metadata parameters are encoded in binary format for compact representation.
 Details are in {{md-metadata}}.

 The Wireless Node only inspects packets for which a rule to inspect metadata is present.
 The rule in the Wireless Provider may be based on the source address (e.g., inspect for servers in Application Provider) or it may be based on service to the Client (e.g., Client has a service agreement with the Wireless Provider).
 This configuration happens out of band and prior to the media packet exchange and details are not covered in this document.
 When there are insecure network segments in between, all packets that carry the metadata in the MED UDP option must be secured with encryption between these segments (e.g., secure GRE/VXLAN or MASQUE tunnel). {{deploy}} describes a few common deployments.

-The application server (Server in Figure 1) is responsible for inserting the metadata in the UDP option.
+The application server (Server in {{payload-and-metadata}}) is responsible for inserting the metadata in the UDP option.
 The application server determines the importance and other metadata parameters based on the type of media encoded as well other information (e.g., configured information on destination wireless network, live feedback from the session).
 The application server encrypts the payload (i.e., media content) in the UDP packet and adds the MED UDP option to be used in the Wireless Provider (Client and Wireless Node).
 Other network entities on-path do not process the UDP option.
 A flow with the MED option can transit an insecure network in between only by encrypting the entire flow (e.g., in an encrypted tunnel between to security gateways).
 Inspection (e.g., by a security gateway) at the boundary of a trust domain will remove the MED option if it arrives from an untrusted network segment.
 The Wireless Node receives the UDP packet, inspects the metadata in the UDP option and applies local policies to the metadata to derive optimal scheduling and forwarding on the wireless path.
 The Wireless Node does not examine the content of the packet which may use various encrypted application transports like SRTP cryptex, HTTP/3 and may have variable number of media streams.

 # Media Metadata {#md-metadata}
 Media packets are encoded and formatted to enable efficient and reliable processing of the data at both the encoding and decoding endpoints.
 Media may consist of audio, live video, static pictures and overlaid objects among others.
 Each of these may have different tolerance to delays in the network, resiliency (i.e., the ability to recover from loss) or subjective importance (e.g., a loss of a video base layer I-frame packets is more significant than enhanced layer P-frame).
 Media encoding is evolving continually and modern codecs use complex prediction structures and make various dynamic decisions in the encoding process.
 However, there are differences in priority, delay and acceptable loss across sets of packets that form a Media Data Unit (MDU).